Save Money in Mexico through Time Share Presentation

 What It Really Cost Us

-Thus, our 90-minute presentation actually took almost six hours, including cab time and personal beach/pool time.
+Thus, our 90-minute presentation in Cabo actually took almost six hours, including cab time and personal beach/pool time.
+In Cancun, total time was about four hours.
 Was it worth it?

 Well, here’s how I look at it.
 We had each budgeted $200 for all the activities we had researched, and together we had budgeted $100/day in transportation fees, or a total of $1600 in activities and transportation for the week, not including food.